matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 # MSC2918: Refresh tokens

-Requests are currently authenticated using non-expiring, revocable access tokens.
+In Matrix, requests to the Client-Server API are currently authenticated using non-expiring, revocable access tokens.
 This goes against security best practices known in the OAuth 2.0 world.
-This MSC make the access tokens expiring and introduces refresh tokens to renew them to fight against token replay attacks.
+This MSC adds support for expiring access tokens and introduces refresh tokens to renew them.

 ## Proposal